R4EPI/R4EPIs-website/content/surveys/_index.en.md

 > 95% confidence interval is narrow (between 70-74%); thus you would set your precision at 2% (2% above and below 72%).

 The lower your precision, the higher your sample size calculation will be.

+You only use the estimate of the precision when calculating a sample size before your survey.

 ## Data collection and databases
 The templates assume that data will have been collected using mobile data collection or will have been entered into an electronic database (Excel, Epi Data, Redcap etc.).